mongodb/mongo-ruby-driver/spec/README.md

 ## TLS With Verification

-The test suite includes a set of TLS certificates for configuring a server and a client to perform full TLS verification.
+The test suite includes a set of TLS certificates for configuring a server and a client to perform full TLS verification in the `spec/support/certificates` directory.
 The server can be started as follows, if the current directory is the top of the driver source tree:

     mlaunch init --single --dir /tmp/mdb-ssl --sslMode requireSSL \
       --sslPEMKeyFile `pwd`/spec/support/certificates/server.pem \
       --sslCAFile `pwd`/spec/support/certificates/ca.pem \
       --sslClientCertificate `pwd`/spec/support/certificates/client.pem

+To test that the driver works when the server's certificate is signed by an intermediate certificate (i.e. uses certificate chaining), use the chained server certificate bundle:

+    mlaunch init --single --dir /tmp/mdb-ssl --sslMode requireSSL \
+      --sslPEMKeyFile `pwd`/spec/support/certificates/server-second-level-bundle.pem \
+      --sslCAFile `pwd`/spec/support/certificates/ca.pem \
+      --sslClientCertificate `pwd`/spec/support/certificates/client.pem

+The driver's test suite is configured to verify certificates by default.
+If the server is launched with the certificates from the driver's test suite, the test suite can be run simply by specifying `tls=true` URI option:

+    MONGODB_URI='mongodb://localhost:27017/?tls=true' rake

+The driver's test suite can also be executed against a server launched with any other certificates.
+In this case the certificates need to be explicitly specified in the URI, for example as follows:

+    MONGODB_URI='mongodb://localhost:27017/?tls=true&tlsCAFile=path/to/ca.crt&tlsCertificateKeyFile=path/to/client.pem' rake

+Note that some tests (specifically testing TLS verification) expect the server to be launched using the certificates in the driver's test suite, and will fail when run against a server using other certificates.

 ## TLS Without Verification